 6. It’s Good For Prevention And Treatment Of Food Poisoning

 Having tummy upsets?
-Sip diluted apple cider vinegar (mixed into water or juice) before or after to help settle that stomach.
+Sip diluted apple cider vinegar (mixed with water or juice) before or after to help settle that stomach.
 It’s the antibiotic properties and bacteria-fighting power of apple cider vinegar that helps with the relief.
 Some even say the pectin in apple cider vinegar also helps with intestinal rumbles.

 7. ACV Is A Natural Facial Toner

 There are a handful of products that are great for acne treatment, but the most effective way to eliminate acne is to kill the bacteria on your skin and prevent it from growing.
-Apart from adjusting your diet and lifestyle, a little dab of apple cider vinegar on your face as a toner, can be of great benefits.
+Apart from adjusting your diet and lifestyle, a little dab of apple cider vinegar on your face as a toner can be of great benefits.

 8. Good For Sunburns And Insect Bites

 ACV works for itches caused by insect bites and stings.
-Also, on a very sunny day, when you forget to use a sun screen, or if peradventure you experience sunburned skin, soak in a bath with 1 cup of apple cider vinegar to help ease the pain.
+Also, on a very sunny day, when you forget to use a sunscreen, or if peradventure you experience sunburned skin, soak in a bath with 1 cup of apple cider vinegar to help ease the pain.

-Finally, apple cider vinegar can be used in some of your favorite recipes, sauces, marinades, salads, (Whisk together some apple cider vinegar, olive oil and some of your other favorites, be it garlic, mustard, citrus, honey etc. to give you a delicious salad dressing.
+Finally, apple cider vinegar can be used in some of your favorite recipes, sauces, marinades, salads, (Whisk together some apple cider vinegar, olive oil and some of your other favorites, be it garlic, mustard, citrus, honey etc, to give you a delicious salad dressing.
 Adding vinegar to your salad dressing may also help you absorb more nutrients from your leafy greens.
 That is, ACV helps in nutrients absorption.

 As you begin to task your intuition, I’m very sure you will discover several other uses of apple cider vinegar that are not mentioned here.
-I personally have used ACV on several occasions in my home, to control an upset stomach and even vomiting.
-Once in a while, I do pour half a cup of ‘white vinegar’ in my sinks round the house to deodorize them.